 This may come as a surprise to many, but they’re not hard to find.

 In fact, there are tons of options, from budget to rare antiques.

 We know not everyone is looking to drop serious dime on de-fuzzing.
 Here’s an array of options that all have great reviews.

-- EcoRoots Rose Gold Safety Razor: a seriously good-looking, elegant razor – made with double edged blades and it comes with 5 free stainless steel blades.
+- EcoRoots Rose Gold Safety Razor: a good-looking, elegant safety razor – made with double edged blades and it comes with 5 free stainless steel blades.
 EcoRoots are a zero waste online store so they also package the razor plastic free and ship to you using using recycled and reused biodegradable materials.
 EcoRoots also sell replacement blades and shaving soap.

 5. WHAT’S THE DIFFERENCE BETWEEN SAFETY RAZORS AND STRAIGHT RAZORS?